FDA 510(k): Premarket Submission

-Learn more about these "Predicate Devices" below.
+Learn more about "predicate devices" below.

 The 510(k) variants